pegahcarter/crypto-simulations/README.md

 ### data
   * __historical__
-     * historical crypto market cap
+     * historical crypto market cap of Bitcoin
-     * historical price of most top-100 cryptocurrencies
+     * historical price of most available cryptocurrencies on Bittrex
   * __simulations__
-     * results of hourly, daily, and monthly simulated rebalancing
+     * results of hourly, daily, weekly, and monthly simulated rebalancing
+     * results of hodl strategy

 #### Coming soon: a deep, comparative analysis between the HODL and rebalance simulations.